 4. Bring a Long Champ overnight bag.

 What I love about this bag is that it is foldable and compact.
 I bring it all the time whether I am going on a weekend or a long trip.
-You never know when the gate agent will demand that you check your luggage at the ticket counter because you have overweight luggage.
+You never know when the gate agent will demand that you need to check your luggage at the ticket counter because it is overweight or oversize.
 My Long Champ bag has helped me out of sticky situations where I can unpack the bag and throw in whatever I need to get my luggage to my final destination.

 5. Good luggage makes a big difference.